FSA's Turner says economy may need more radical steps

 Policymakers face a tough trade-off between forcing banks to be better capitalised and ensuring the economy has enough credit.
 But this job has been made even harder by the euro zone crisis and the need for governments to cut debt.

-The Bank of England's new risk watchdog, the Financial Policy Committee, of which Turner is a member, has been trying to reach a consensus on this issue.
+The Bank's new risk watchdog, the Financial Policy Committee, of which Turner is a member, has been trying to reach a consensus on this issue.

 "We have to find creative ways forward which as best possible both increase resilience and support lending and as a result, maintain nominal demand," Turner told an audience at the Mansion House in the heart of London's historic financial district.